orb-community/orb-website/docs/index.md

 <h3>Orchestrate</h3>
 <p>
 Agents are controlled in real time from the Orb Portal or automated through the REST API, allowing instantaneous policy updates across even massive fleets.
-Compose data pipelines from targeted groups of agents with precise analysis instructions, sending the results to modern observability stacks via OpenTelemetry
+Compose data pipelines from targeted groups of agents with precise instructions, sending the results to modern observability stacks via OpenTelemetry
 </p>
 </div>